The RDF Delta Patch Server provides the backend for a fault-tolerant cluster of machines such as Fuseki servers.

 When the server starts with a local mode, the storage choice (plain file, or local database) for existing patch logs is preserved.
 The server setup influences the storage for patch logs when they are created.

-The recommended deployment choices are using RocksDB storage (--store), with either a filesystem which should be on reliable storage or a backed up filesystem, for smaller installations, and fully fault tolerant installation for 24x7 availability.
+The recommended deployment choices are using RocksDB storage (--store), with either a filesystem which should be on reliable storage or a backed up filesystem.

 The in-memory option is useful for testing and development because it starts quickly and can run in the testing JVM process.